Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

 \subsection{Sensitivity limits on SNSI parameters}

 In Ref.~\cite{Singha:2023set}, we have seen that the parameter $\Delta m^2_{31}$ plays a non-trivial role in constraining the diagonal SNSI parameters.
 To understand the situation for the off-diagonal SNSI parameters, in Fig.~\ref{fig:eta-ldm}, we have plotted the 90\% C.L. contours in $|\eta_{\alpha \beta}|$ vs $\Delta m^2_{31}$ plane.
 The left/middle/right panel is for $\eta_{e\mu}/\eta_{e\tau}/\eta_{\mu\tau}$.
-In each panel, the red contour is for DUNE and the green contour is for P2SO.
-The y-axis in the figure shows the current $3 \sigma$ C.L. allowed region of $\Delta m^2_{31}$.
+In each panel, the red contour is for DUNE and the green contour is for P2SO and the dark purple contour is for the combination of DUNE and P2SO.
+The y-axis range in the figure shows the allowed region of $\Delta m^2_{31}$ in its current $3 \sigma$ C.L.